 In 2004, Chris Parker, Manny Rego & Wayne Jennings co-founded Bling, providing on set video assist and data management as a service and paved the way for how file-based workflow would operate on set.
 After successfully introducing a dailies division to the commercial market, Bling partnered with Rob Sim in 2011, becoming the first to join the Sim family.

 Tattersall Sound & Picture was founded in 2003 by Jane Tattersall as a sound editing company.
 When Peter Gibson, David McCallum and Lou Solakofski joined as working partners the following year, they expanded into offline and mixing.
 Over the years, the company continued to thrive, ultimately joining Sim in April 2015.
-Today, Jane continues to lead the Post Production Division in Toronto as Senior Vice President of Post.

 Doug Dales founded PS Production Services Ltd. in 1972, starting out with a small lighting and grip equipment package which he rented out from an old roll-top delivery truck.
 In 1986, Dales helped to develop Cinevillage in Toronto, now known as the Studio District.
 PS joined Sim in May 2013.

 The Crossing Studios was founded by Dian Cross-Massey in 2015 and quickly grew to become the second-largest studio facility in BC’s lower mainland and home to some of North America’s top-rated television series, specials and feature films.
 In 2017, The Crossing Studios joined the Sim family and expanded their studio footprint.

 Today, Sim remains committed to providing the very best cameras, lenses and specialty equipment available out of our Toronto, Vancouver and Northern Ontario locations.